-Option I. No intermediate bosons exist (the Collider having conducted a sensitive but fruitless search.)
+Option I. No intermediate bosons exist (the Collider having conducted a sensitive but fruitless search).
 Lepton-lepton, lepton-quark, and quark-quark scattering by the weak interactions must then become strong at c.m. energies exceeding about 600 GeV.
-[The c.m. energy at which weak interactions become strong depends on the channel.
-For the weak process ud \rightarrow du, it is about 880 GeV.]
-The onset of weak jets and of Cviolations may be useful as signals of "strong" weak interactions.
+(The c.m. energy at which weak interactions become strong depends on the channel.
+For the weak process ud \rightarrow du, it is about 880 GeV.)
+The onset of weak jets and of C-violations may be useful as signals of "strong" weak interactions.

 Option II.
-The intermediate bosons W^{\pm} , Z^{0} exist, but do not have gauge couplings, i.e. are not as given by renormalizable theories.
+The intermediate bosons W^{\pm} , Z^0 exist, but do not have gauge couplings, i.e., are not as given by renormalizable theories.
 Then quark-quark (etc.) scattering will always remain weak, but WW scattering becomes strong at energies exceeding about 1 TeV.

 Option III.
 (Present prejudice) Renormalizable gauge theories describe the weak and electromagnetic interactions.
 These imply, as discussed in the next section, the existence of new gauge particles known as Higgs scalars.
 If the mass of the (lightest) Higgs particle exceeds about 1 GeV/c2, weak interactions among the gauge bosons must become strong at energies around 1 TeV.
 If the Higgs boson mass is far less than 1 TeV/c2, weak interactions may always remain weak, unless superheavy quarks (masses $\geq \frac{1}{2}$ TeV/c2) exist.
-An interesting intermediate case occurs for a Higgs boson mass below about 600 GeV/c2 but above twice the intermediate boson mass.
+An interesting intermediate case occurs for a Higgs boson mass.
 A spectacular signal of intermediate boson pair production would ensue.

 With any of these options, we may expect new particles to discover and study or a qualitatively new kind of weak interaction.
-Hadron-hadron collisions at energies far exceeding $1/\sqrt{G_F} \approx 300$ GeV are required to make this exploration thinkable.
+Hadron-hadron collisions at energies far exceeding $1/\sqrt{G_F} \simeq 300$ GeV are required to make this exploration thinkable.

-Let us now move on to speculations concerning production of colored states with mass large compared to the intermediate bosons.
-These are most naturally associated with new quark degrees of freedom.
-Table II illustrates families of quarks and leptons, old and new.
-The top quark (assuming, for simplicity, its existence) is interesting to $p\overline{p}$ colliders provided it is too massive to be found at PEP or PETRA.
+Let us now move on to speculations concerning production of colored states with mass large compared to the intermediate These are most naturally associated with new quark bosons. degrees of freedom.
+Table I illustrates families of quarks and leptons, old and new.
+The top quark (assuming, for simplicity, its existence) is interesting to pp colliders provided it is too massive to be found at PEP or PETRA.
 And even if top is found, there might be another quark generation at still higher mass.
 In addition, there is some reason for speculating that there exist other families of quarks and leptons which possess another strong interaction analogous to QCD.
 This property has been dubbed technicolor.
-These "technifermions" would comprise a nontrivial technicolor multiplet and bind, in analogy to QCD, into technicolored singlets via technigluon exchange.
-All this is to happen at a distance scale small (a factor $\sim 10^3$?) compared to the characteristic distance-scale of QCD.
-Why such an extravagant speculation?
-The answer has to do with the central problem of the gauge theory of weak interactions-the so-called Higgs sector.
-In the following we sketch the problem and its relationship to the technicolor hypothesis, following work of Susskind, Farhi, and Dimopoulos.
+These "technifermions" would comprise a nontrivial technicolor multiplet and bind, in analogy to QCD, into tech-nicolored singlets via technigluon exchange.
+All this is to happen at a distance scale small (a factor $\sim 10^3$?) compared to the characteristic distance scale of QCD.
+Why such an extravagant The answer has to do with the central problem of speculation?